AndreasMadsen/endpoint/README.md

 #endpoint

-> stream v2 compatible stream to single buffer module
+> Converts a stream intro a buffer or array of objects

 ## Installation